 Bob hosts WNBF's "Binghamton Now" program and reports the latest news on News Radio 1290.
 For breaking news and updates on developing stories, follow @BinghamtonNow on Twitter.
 Contact Bob Joseph: firstname.lastname@example.org

-WNBF's Roger Neel is marking four decades of service at the Binghamton radio station.
+WNBF's Roger Neel is preparing to retire from full-time duties at the Binghamton radio station.

 BU Baseball Stadium Construction May Start Within a Month

 Crews are expected to begin building a baseball stadium complex on the Binghamton University campus in Vestal soon.